Differences Between Gorillas and Chimpanzees

 HEIGHT

-at the age of 14 years, a mature gorilla male while standing on his two feet can stand at a height of 6.6 feet making them taller than the height of the average human which is about 5.6 feet whereas adult males of the group are believed to stand at a height of 4 feet making the quite short compared to the gorillas.
+At the age of 14 years, a mature male gorilla, while standing on his two feet, can stand at a height of 6.6 feet, making them taller than the height of the average human, which is about 5.6 feet, whereas adult males of the group are believed to stand at a height of 4 feet, making them quite short compared to the gorillas.

 book a trip